thingsboard/thingsboard.github.io/_includes/docs/pe/edge/user-guide/install/config.md

 			<td>ACTORS_RULE_EXTERNAL_NODE_FORCE_ACK</td>
 			<td>false</td>
 			<td> Force acknowledgment of the incoming message for external rule nodes to decrease processing latency.
+ The Generate Report node also adheres to this forced acknowledgment, as it operates similarly to a REST API call.
  Enqueue the result of external node processing as a separate message to the rule engine.</td>
 		</tr>
 		<tr>